 3) assist in data management leading to national GHG metrics, GHG inventories, and scenario projections (AAFC, ECCC).

 Individual Development Plan

-When scholars enter the program, they will create an Individual Development Plan which in collaboration with their supervisor & an industry mentor, which will guide them to set career- and life-specific goals for their program.
+When scholars enter the program, they will create an Individual Development Plan in collaboration with their supervisor and an industry mentor, which will guide them to set career- and life-specific goals for their program.
 The IDP will guide their role in the rest of their professional skills.